cdepillabout/termonad/README.md

 ## Installation

-Termonad can be able to be installed on any system as long as the necessary GTK libraries are installed.
-The following lists instructions for a few distributions.
-If the given steps don't work for you, or you want to add instructions for an additional distribution, please send a pull request.
+Termonad can be installed on any system as long as the necessary GTK libraries are available.
+The following are instructions for installing Termonad on a few different distributions and systems.
+If the given steps don't work for you, or you want to add instructions for an additional system, please send a pull request.

 The following steps use the [`stack`](https://docs.haskellstack.org/en/stable/README/) build tool to build